myscreens.ca

 What does a retractable patio screen cost in Ontario?
 2026 pricing breakdown

-Honest 2026 prices for retractable patio screens in Ontario, with sample quotes by opening size, the seven things that move the price, and how it compares to a sunroom or screened porch.
+What actually drives the cost of a retractable patio screen in Ontario in 2026.
+The seven things that move the price up or down, and how the install compares to a sunroom or screened porch.

 May 6, 202611 min readBy the myscreens.ca editorial team